lukiwieser/make-files-ascii/README.md

 python main.py
 ```

-Next the script will ask for some options like the location of the folder(file.
-After entering all parameters a preview of the renamed filenames/file-content will be shown.
+Next the script will ask for some options like the location of the folder/file.
+After entering all parameters, a preview of the renamed filenames/file-content will be shown.

 ## Features